middlebury/styleguide/_editorial/c.md

 `High school student; experiential learning opportunities; winter term courses`

 When in doubt about whether to hyphenate, check the dictionary.
 Also, see the _Chicago Manual of Style_ hyphenation guide, pages 375–384.
+See also hyphen

+**conferences** (official names are capped) see capitalization

 **conjunctions**